1. Manco Capac

 - Ruled: 1471 - 1493.
 Hyslop.
 Rowe/Balboa.
 Died 1495.
 Betanzos

 - Sister-wife: Mama Ocllo coya - pretty, short, inspiring, jealous.
 Poma.
 An3.5 Anaypampa belonged to her.
 See Ceque Map.
 Bauer.
+She died in about 1500.
+Betanzos.
 Daughters: Rava Ocllo and Curi Ocllo - Poma's mother.
 Poma.

 - Huacas: Ch3.8 Cugiguaman, 3.10 Quinoapuquiu are associated with him.
 See Ceque map.
 Bauer.
 Many huacas were movable.
 It was said to have gathered all the huacas in Cusco and then questioned them.
 Poma